-Sarangkot: Sarangkot is the most popular tourist destination from where the tourist can enjoy the great view of the Pokhara Valley and the magnificent view of the mountains.
+Sarangkot is the most popular tourist destination from where the tourist can enjoy the great view of the Pokhara Valley and the magnificent view of the mountains.
 Sarangkot is only 5 km from Lake Side, Pokhara.
-Sarangkot is the highest view point for a sunrise and it is just 1592m high.
+Sarangkot is the highest viewpoint for a sunrise and it is just 1592m high.
 Sarangkot is 5 degrees cooler than Pokhara.
-Sarangkot can be reached easily by 45 minutes by a car ride to the top from Pokhara and then 45 minutes hike up to the main view point.
+Sarangkot can be reached easily in 45 minutes by a car ride to the top from Pokhara and then 45 minutes hike up to the main viewpoint.

-GUPTESHWOR CAVE: – This Cave divided into two parts.
-First parts are about 40 meters long; there is a natural cave and temple of Load Shiva to visit the first you have to pay Rs 30 per person as entry fee.
-In this first part you are not allowed to take photos.
-Next parts start after temple which way goes to the down side if Devis fall, the distance about 100 meters from second entrance, from there you can see the view of Davis Fall as well as natural rocks, Electric lights are managed for the convenience of the visitor.
-After the Lord Shiva temple on second parts of this Cave you are allowed to take photos.
-Second parts is closed during 4 month of Monsoon (June, July, August and September)
+This Cave is divided into two parts.
+The first parts are about 40 meters long; there are a natural cave and temple of Lord Shiva to visit the first you have to pay Rs 30 per person as the entry fee.
+In this first part, you are not allowed to take photos.
+The next parts start after the temple which way goes to the downside of Devi’s fall, a distance about 100 meters from the second entrance, from there you can see the view of Davis Falls, as well as natural rocks, Electric lights, are managed for the convenience of the visitor.
+After the Lord Shiva temple on the second part of this Cave, you are allowed to take photos.
+The second part is closed during 4 months of Monsoon (June, July, August, and September)

-DEVI’S FALL: – On 31st july 1961 A.D. in the afternoon a sudden flood from Fewa Lake swept away a Swiss citizen Mrs. Devis who was having a bath with her husband beside it.
-She was flowed and dead.
-She was recovered after a long attempt since then.
-It has been taken its name “Devi’s fall” Length: 500 meters underground water flow.
-Depth: 100 Feets.
-More attractive months: June, July, August and September.
+On 31st July 1961 A.D. in the afternoon, a sudden flood from Fewa Lake swept away a Swiss citizen, Mrs. Davis, who was bathing with her husband beside it.
+He was flawed and dead.
+It has taken its name “Devi’s Fall” Length: 500 meters underground water flow.
+Depth: 100 Feet.
+More attractive months: June, July, August, and September.
 Most people pronounce Devi’s fall as Davi’s fall.
 Locally known as Patale Chhango.

-BARAHI TEMPLE: – This is the most important religious monument in Pokhara.
-Built almost in the middle of Phewa Lake, the two storied pagoda is dedicated to the boar manifestation of Ajima, the protectress deity representing the female force Shakti.
+This is the most important religious monument in Pokhara.
+Built almost in the middle of Phewa Lake, the two storied pagodas are dedicated to the boar manifestation of Ajima, the protectress deity representing the female force Shakti.
 Devotees can be seen, especially on Saturdays, carrying male animals and fowl across the lake to be sacrificed to the deity.

-WORLD PEACE STUPA: – The pagoda is a massive Buddhist stupa and is situated on top of a hill on the southern shore of Phewa lake.
-Besides being an impressive sight in itself, the shrine is a great vantage point which offers spectacular views of the Annapurna range and Pokhara city.
+The pagoda is a massive Buddhist stupa and is situated on top of a hill on the southern shore of Phewa Lake.
+Besides being an impressive sight in itself, the shrine is a great vantage point that offers spectacular views of the Annapurna range and Pokhara city.
 You can get there by crossing the lake by boat and then hiking up the hill.